albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 I succeed install elixir with asdf but not erlang

-then i install erlang 23.3 with `.deb` file

-### - mix deps.get can't

-I succeed install elixir with asdf but not erlang

-then i install erlang 23.3 with `.deb` file. sorry i forget the link
+Then i install erlang 23.3 with `.deb` file. sorry i forget the link that i use

+### - mix deps.get can't get dependecies from github

+What i do is delete `.git` folder on `hubs-actions-runner/reticulum/_work/reticulum/reticulum` then run `mix deps.get` again

 ### - Unlogic solve that i can't explain hahaha